-And talking about the platforming, the camera perspectives make it very difficult to properly land the jumps and although you won’t die if you miss a jump, it won’t be easy getting back to where you were initially.
+And talking about the platforming, the camera perspectives make it very difficult to properly land the jumps and although you won’t die if you miss a jump, it won’t be easy backtracking to where you were initially.
 Also another small hint: avoid the water as long as possible.
 And to finish the spoilers, don’t think for a second that the game ends the moment you defeat the bad guy.

 OK, spoilers over.
 Back to the proper review.

-So in conclusion, if you can get past the tank controls, the camera angles and the outdated graphics, Alone in the Dark can be an enjoyable experience for Halloween (and for the rest of the year).
+So in conclusion, if you can get past the tank controls, the camera angles and the outdated graphics, Alone in the Dark can be an enjoyable experience for Halloween (and for the rest of the year too).
 And despite its flaws, the designers did their best in delivering a proper horror atmosphere that will invoke tension and fear in opening a single door because you never know what awaits in every new room or area.
 So give it a shot, you won’t be sorry.

 Unfortunately, I can’t make a comparison with the other versions because I haven’t played them.
 Neither have I played the modern rebooted series (that started with Alone in the Dark: The New Nightmare), which inspired the infamous Uwe Boll movie (which unfortunately I did see).

 So, children of the night, did you enjoyed this review or Halloween in general?
 Let me know by commenting below or on Facebook and Twitter.
 Join me again next time and remember, keep on playing, whatever you are BWAHAHAHAHAHAHAHAHA!!!